top of page

 Encounters

-Roleplay Encounters can be used to give Players a creative problem to solve and show them the consequences of their decisions.
+Encounters with Roleplay can be used to give Players a character-focused problem to solve, progress a narrative, and/or show the consequences of their actions.

-Combat Encounters can be used to teach Players game mechanics, challenge their understanding on the mechanics, and whittle down player resources.
+Encounters with Combat can be used to teach Players game mechanics, challenge their understanding on the mechanics, and/or let them feel powerful.

 Combat

-Starts with Enemy Phase, where you describe Enemy behavior and deal damage with rolls.
+Combat starts with Enemy Phase, where you describe Enemy behavior and deal damage with Rolls.

-Player Phase follows Enemy Phase, where Players describe Actions and act together.
+The Player Phase follows the Enemy Phase, where Players describe Actions and act together.

-If all Players are at 0 Health at the same time, they lose that fight (though this doesn't need to mean death; perhaps the enemies steal some loot or their plan works).
+If all Players are at 0 Health at the same time, they lose that fight (though this doesn't need to mean death; perhaps the enemies get away, steal some loot, or their plan works).

-After Combat, it's normal to completely heal Players (restrict healing for extra difficulty).
+After Combat, it's normal to completely heal Players, but you can also restrict healing for a challenging series of Encounters.

 As a GM, suggesting dates can be helpful.